 For Android users, Wi-Fi Analyzer is a step easier.
 Open the app and look for the networks found.
 Each entry will list strength as dBm.

-Windows 10 doesn’t have a built-in way to view precise signal strength, although the
+Windows 10 and 11 don’t have a built-in way to view precise signal strength, although the

 netsh wlan show interface command gives you your signal strength as a percentage.

 In the past, we recommended NirSoft’s WifiInfoView to inspect Wi-Fi channels, and it also gets the nod for checking Wi-Fi strength.
 The program is free, easy to use, and doesn’t require installation.
 Just unzip and double-click the EXE file.
-Like Mac and iOS, you’ll find dBm measurements listed under the RSSI entry.
+Like on a Mac and iPhone, you’ll find dBm measurements listed under the RSSI entry.

 On Mac, you don’t need to download any program or app if you want to measure the connected network.
 Hold the option key and click on the Wi-Fi symbol.
 You’ll see dBm measurements in the RSSI entry.

 Once you know how strong your network is, you’ll have a better idea of what to do to improve it.
 For instance, if you can reach the edges of your home and still see a 60 dBm signal (or most of the bars), then any issues you’re having aren’t Wi-Fi-strength related.
 Check for interference, consider changing channels, or upgrade to a router that supports 5 GHz (or even 6Ghz) if your current one doesn’t.

 If you step a room or two away from the router and find you’re quickly losing the signal, it’s time to consider the age of your router and its placement.
 Either your walls are very thick and dense, or your router is old and unable to broadcast very far.
 If you have plaster walls, consider moving the router as close to the center of the home as possible.